josephHelfenbein/ctphackathon/README.md

 - The challenges encountered in processing live video in applications for a smooth, responsive user experience.
 - How agentic AI can be utilized in innovative ways, such as a tool to promote better well-being and mindfulness.

-## Future Enhancements For Dev Agent
+## Future Enhancements For Zen Agent

 - Developing mobile apps on iOS and Android to expand access to the Agent to more users.
 - Creating a system where users can provide feedback and suggestions to improve the application.